Ammar03s/Diabetic-Renitopathy-Detection/README.md

 - `FocalResNet-results/` - ResNet50 + Focal Loss results
 - `General-Results/` - Dataset visualizations and comparative analysis

-## Conclusion
+## Acknowledgment:

-The study demonstrates that:
-- Transfer learning improves model performance for DR imaging
-- EfficientNet-B7 with Cross-Entropy Loss provides the most stable and accurate results for DR classification
-- Pre-training on larger, diverse datasets followed by fine-tuning on high-quality clinical data is an effective strategy for automated DR detection
+The implementation for EfficientNet-B7 with Cross-Entropy loss was inspired from (https://www.kaggle.com/code/sayedmahmoud/diabetic-retinopathy-detection).
+All other models, training scripts, and evaluations were developed independently by the author